Roth, Robin

 Ph.D.
 Mortimer, Stacey

-Ph.D. + IDS Tamufor, Emmanuel The Pathway to Canada’s Target 1: A Pathway to decolonizing Canada’s conservation practice.
+Ph.D. + IDEV Tamufor, Emmanuel The Pathway to Canada’s Target 1: A Pathway to decolonizing Canada’s conservation practice.

 Ph.D.
 2017 Vansteenkiste, Jennifer Food insecurity in Haiti: A gendered problem in the making.